Provider Information on Early Years Entitlements Funding

 For more information on the Portal and claiming funding, please refer to the Schools and Academies Provider Guidance.

-In February 2025, the Early Years Team also held briefing sessions for schools on the new early years entitlements, upcoming funding rates and the importance of checking eligibility and submitting accurate claims to ensure schools receive all the funding they are entitled to for early years places.
+In February 2026, the Early Years Team also held briefing sessions for schools on the early years entitlements, upcoming funding rates and the importance of checking eligibility and submitting accurate claims to ensure schools receive all the funding they are entitled to for early years places.
 The information from these sessions can be reviewed here:

 Further to lots of enquiries on school age ranges and offering entitlements, please note that a school’s age range is the age range for which the school normally makes provision for.
 If the school’s lower age range is 3-year-old and the child has turned 3, they wouldn’t need to change the age range.
 If the school is wanting to offer all three-terms of an entitlement for 2-year-olds then they may need to lower their age range to 2-year-old.